This guide last updated: Fall 2017

 So how should you fill the form out?

-The form has two open form fields, proposed area of operations, and description of your proposed operation.
-Here’s how one of our students filled out those sections to successfully gain permission to operate in Class C airspace:
+The next section of the form has two open form fields: 1) Proposed location of operations, and 2) Description of your proposed operation.
+Below we’ve included the answers one of our students gave for those two sections to successfully gain permission to operate in Class C airspace, as well as notes on maximum altitude, center point, and radius:

 Project center point is intersection of ______________.
 Nearest street address is ______________.
 We intend to fly over the ______________ to capture photos and video for construction progress monitoring of the road/rail separation project.
 Flight will focus on bridge construction near this project center point as well as the railroad tracks affected by this project.